cxa/lspx/README.md

 - _eslint_ (ts) highlight warnings and errors based on project linting settings

-In order to provide this union of functionality, IDEs like VSCode must manage four separate language server processes and then handle the dispatch and synchronization of all edits and user inputs to each one.
-What this means in practice is that in the example above, if you hover over a symbol, that hover should be sent to each of the typescript, tailwind, htmx, and eslint servers.
+In order to provide this union of functionality, IDEs like VSCode must manage three separate language server processes and then handle the dispatch and synchronization of all edits and user inputs to each one.
+What this means in practice is that in the example above, if you hover over a symbol, that hover should be sent to each of the typescript, tailwind, and eslint servers.
 Then any hints, overlays that any of them have should be collated and displayed at that point.
 This is a complex process, and furthermore it is required that it be duplicated inside every single IDE that wants to use more than one language